webworker01/walletworker/README.md

 Some features use PowerShell 2.0 functions which requires .NET Framework 2.0, but these should be installed with Windows 7 and up.

 Any other requirements will come from komodod and komodo-cli, but if all goes well, these will be installed for you when you first start up the bat file.

+## I'm having problems or have suggestions!

+Please feel free to open an issue on this repo.
+Ideally you don't need to, but if you do, maybe double check that there wasn't a similar ticket.

+Pull requests are also welcome!

 ## Potential Future Enhancements